BrennisC/techflow-app/README.md

 ?
 Directory for new project root-shell
 ?
 Select type to generate single-spa root config
 ?
-Which package manager do you want to use? pnpm
+Which package manager do you want to use? yarn
 ?
 Will this project use Typescript?
 Yes
 ?
 Would you like to use single-spa Layout Engine Yes
 ?
 Organization name (can use letters, numbers, dash or underscore) techflow